Dark Souls Gwyndolin lore, covenant, boss fight, and more

 The first option involves the catacombs, a hellish area that no one should inflict upon themselves any sooner than they have to.
 When you feel ready, you need to work your way through the area.
 Eventually, you come across the darkmoon seance ring.
 After you have it in your possession, return to Anor Londo and head to the giant statue of Gwyn, you know you’re in the right place if there’s an empty statue to his left and a statue of Gwynevere to his right.

-As for the Gwynevere option, if you hit her (she’s in the room behind Ornstein and Smough), she’s revealed to be an illusion, Anor Londo falls to dark, and Gwyndolin announces you to be public enemy number one.
+As for the Gwynevere option, if you hit her (she’s in the room behind Ornstein and Smough), she turns out to be an illusion, Anor Londo falls to dark, and Gwyndolin announces you to be public enemy number one.
 It’s worth noting that if you do this, you can’t join his covenant.

 YouTube Thumbnail